 From Nancy Meyers comes this romantic comedy of two women who each find love through a home exchange over the holidays.
 Two of our favorite lines from the film are: "Shall I make us a little Christmas fettuccini?" and "I like corny.
-I'm looking for corny in my life," The Holiday is an utterly delightful and decadently stylish romp through two whirlwind courtships.
-Charming A-list cast members Cameron Diaz, Jude Law, Kate Winslet, and Jack Black swoon all over sets that will make you seriously consider redecorating your own home.
+I'm looking for corny in my life."
+The Holiday is an utterly delightful and decadently stylish romp through two whirlwind courtships.
+Charming A-list cast members Cameron Diaz, Jude Law, Kate Winslet, and Jack Black.

 If you haven't seen this period piece starring Rooney Mara and Cate Blanchett, definitely add it to your holiday watch list.
 Not only is Carol thematically evolutionary, but the cinematography also makes it a treat for the eyes.

-Set during the AIDS epidemic of the 1990s, a band of New Yorkers sing of their struggles through their careers, love, life, and loss.
-The film is an adaptation of the Pulitzer and Tony award-winning musical, starring Idina Menzel, Anthony Rapp, Rosario Dawson, Tracie Thomas, and more.
+Set during the AIDS epidemic of the 1990s, a band of New Yorkers sing of their struggles when it comes to their careers, love, life, and loss.
+The film is an adaptation of the Pulitzer- and Tony-winning musical, starring Idina Menzel, Anthony Rapp, Rosario Dawson, Tracie Thomas, and more.
 If you're in the mood for a tear-jerker, this will not disappoint.

 Bridget Jones's Diary (2001)

 Singletons will take solace in the lead heroine's humiliating yet ultimately hopeful journey through a minefield of family gatherings, career dramas, and dating fiascos.
 Starring Colin Firth in a tacky reindeer jumper and spanning a full year from one New Year's Eve to the next, it is the perfect all-encompassing romance to carry you into the New Year.